 Here’s what you need to know about homeowner insurance:

 - Homeowner insurance includes four different types of basic coverage: structure, possessions, living expense and liability.
 These are the fundamental factors that all home insurances should include.
 If your home catches on fire, having structure coverage will aid in repairs to the physical home and even insure structures like sheds and fences, while the material goods (furniture, technology, clothing, etc.) in your home can be replaced under the possessions claim.
 If your home has smoke damage and is deemed unlivable, additional living expense can help pay for temporary housing until you get back on your feet.
-While liability coverage is not something you think of everyday, it should not be overlooked in case someone has an accident on your property.
+While liability coverage is not something you think of everyday, it should not be overlooked in the process of finding an affordable home – consider any extra factors that could increase the value of the property, to make sure that you don’t lose out in the long run, just in case someone has an accident on your property.
 Liability coverage helps to protect you against lawsuits and medical expenses if someone should get injured at your home.

 - Not everything is covered under home insurance.
 Some natural disasters are not included in the typical home insurance coverage.
 Events like sink holes, mud slides, earthquakes and flooding due to storms need special additional insurance.
 The easiest way to see if flood insurance would be needed is to search your new home in the Federal Emergency Management Agency (FEMA) Flood Map Service database.
 Here you can see if your new home is built in a flood plain, or in an area that has a history of being flooded.
 If your home is not in an ‘at risk’ zone, it still may be a good idea to have flood insurance in case of bad storms.